cbyoussef/cbyoussef.github.io/_teaching/2015-spring-teaching-2.md

 Lab/Administrative TA
 ======

 **Chair TA**.

-> The position entails assisting the Chair of the department on a variety of pedagogical, administrative and organizational, and research tasks, including:
+The position entails assisting the Chair of the department on a variety of pedagogical, administrative and organizational, and research tasks, including:

-> * Pedagogical tasks: Consists in mentoring undergraduate students for a variety of projects and assisting in teaching responsibilities
+> * Pedagogical tasks: Consist in mentoring undergraduate students for a variety of projects and assisting in teaching responsibilities
-  + Mentoring: advising senior undergraduate students.
+>
+>    + Mentoring: Advising graduating undergraduate students regarding senior theses, graduate school applications, conference talks...
-  + Teaching: Desinging and maintaining moodle site; coordinating TA team and troubleshooting issues; tracking and retrieving references for graduate and undergraduate classes (articles, chapters, books, videos...); digitizing course material.
+>    + Teaching: Desinging and maintaining moodle site; coordinating TA team and troubleshooting issues; tracking and retrieving references for graduate and undergraduate classes (articles, >chapters, books, videos...); digitizing course material.
 > * Administrative tasks:
+>
-  + Event organization.
+>    + Event organization.
-  + Department purchases.
+>    + Department purchases.
-  + Staff, faculty and graduates outreach.
+>    + Staff, faculty and graduates outreach.
+>
 > * Research tasks:
+>
-  + Reference tracking and retrieving.
+>    + Reference tracking and retrieving.
-  + Assisting with editing academic publications.
+>    + Assisting with editing academic publications.
-  + Assisting with a research group.
+>    + Assisting with a research group.